hrothwell/mal-cli/README.md

 ## Latest Windows native exe

 - Latest windows exe build can be found [here](./native-image-items/build-results)
 - I am trying to only ever merge completely functional/working native-image code, but no promises this will always work.
-  More automated testing to come, maybe...
-- Ideally get versioning setup as well
+Released builds should be most stable

+## Docker Image

+- application can also be run using docker image: `docker run --mount type=bind,source="$PATH_TO_MAL_CLI",target="/root/mal-cli" -p "8080:8080" "hrothwell/mal-cli:$VERSION" <args>`
+  - `PATH_TO_MAL_CLI` --> Absolute path to location of your config files as documented in the pre-requirments above
+- [mal.sh](./mal.sh) is meant to be a helper script for running in this manner